POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Step 9: Exporting the data set
 -----------------------------

-After we have a complete data set, we would like to export it to be used for the population synthesis.
+After we have a complete data set, we want to export it to be used for population synthesis.
 We jump here to step 9, because this will always be the last step even more steps may get introduced in the future.
 In :samp:`step_9.csv`, there are again two paths required, a source and an export path.
 The step will simply copy the source to the export location.
 Hence, here